epfl-ada/ada-2024-project-leonardodatavinci/README.md

 - We specify only the US because there is enough data and only the northern hemisphere!
 And state-specific, so nice granularity!
 - BeerAdvocate, because more data and focus on US

-### 0. Intro: Show That There Is Something Going On!

-**Question:**
-Why is it worth investigating  seasonal fluctuations in beer ratings?

-**Method:**

-As we have a timestamp for each review and rating, we can sort them by seasons and years and show that there are significant seasonal fluctuations in the data by applying a statistical test.

-To measure seasonality in beer ratings, we introduced the Seasonality Score, calculated as the difference between the mean summer (June-August) and mean winter (December-February) ratings.
-This score helps quantify seasonal fluctuations in beer ratings.

-We will refine this metric by calculating the seasonality score for each U.S. state, combining it with weather data to explore how climate influences beer ratings regionally.

-We also plan to experiment with different time spans, as averaging over three months might smooth out important seasonal variations that could be more noticeable with other groupings.

-To validate seasonality, we’ll use statistical tests (e.g., Kruskal-Wallis and t-test) on the main seasonality plot, comparing seasonal fluctuations across months and years for different beer types.

 ### 1. Year-to-Year Seasonal Patterns

 **Question:**